zx80/flask-simple-auth/README.md

  - `fsa.OPEN` declares that no authentication is needed on that route.
  - `fsa.AUTHENTICATED` declares that any authenticated user can access this route.
+ - `fsa.FORBIDDEN` returns a *403* on all access.
+It can be used to close a route temporarily.

 The following configuration directive is available: